tinydom/portfolio/content/projects/Screentime.md

 showInProjects: true
 ---

 FROME(First Round's on Me) is phenomenon dating application which encourages people to be more confident in themselves and their quest for companionship through face to face interactions.
-Being part of original development members, I mostly took care of frontend interactions and animations on React native for iOS for MVP.
+Mostly took care of frontend interactions and animations on React native for iOS for MVP.